jfnavarro/hla_pipeline/README.md

 The pipeline uses bwa to align, trimmomatic to quality trim and GATK4 best practices.
 The filters are applied based on allele frecuency and reads frecuency.
 The pipeline will also perform HLA predictions with HLA-LA.
+The exome pipeline can be used with RNA-seq data as input using the --mode flag.
+If this is the case the STAR index and annotation file must be given.

 **rnaseq_pipeline.py** processes the RNA-seq data and generates a list of unified annotated variants (unfiltered) and also a list of FPKM values.
 The variant